YunxiaoXu/checkTrainTickets/README.md

-#checkTrainTickets.py
+# Check Train Tickets

 The first project.

-Check the train tickets.
+Check the train tickets left in China.